 Polska / mazowieckie

-In the beginning of the 19th century the Jewish community consisted of about 2500 people.
-On February 8th, 1825 a Jewish quarter was marked out in the north-east part of the town (Kiniker and neighboring streets).
-Many Jews appealed the orders obliging them to move to the quarter.
-The final date was set for 1st April 1834.
-The decision was formally abolished in 1862.
+On 8 February 1825, a Jewish quarter was marked out in the north-east part of the town (Kiniker and neighboring streets).
+Many Jews appealed the orders obliging them to move to the district.
+The final date for moving was set for 1st April 1834.
+The district was formally abolished in 1862.
 In 1821, a cemetery was established, and a synagogue was constructed in 1888 financed by social contribu

 Tomasz Kawski /